ThomasBisig/akademix/pages/10.roadmap/default.md

 The goal of the first four sprints is to create a prototype.
 This prototype is just to see what works, what comes up during creation, what can/could be done.
 The content is not correct or good, that's not the point.
 Technically, especially the stack might change in the future (DB).

+#### Ongoing
+- [ ] Concepts have same structure (only one sentence 'wieso ist das hilfreich', keyword for 'Weiteres', wie bei konzept-6)

 #### Current: S3 (4 out of 10h)
 _Goal: Clean-up structure_